-Mr. LI Wai Keung, aged 60, was appointed a Non-Executive Director of the Company in October 2011 and was then re-designated as an Executive Director of the Company in March 2012.
-Mr. Li was also appointed the Company Secretary of the Company in March 2017.
+Mr. LI Wai Keung, aged 61, was appointed a Non-Executive Director of the Company in October 2011 and was then re-designated as an Executive Director of the Company in March 2012.
+Mr. Li has also been appointed the Company Secretary of the Company since March 2017.
+He is also a director of certain subsidiaries of the Company.
 Mr. Li graduated from the Hong Kong Polytechnic and holds a Master's degree in Business Administration from the University of East Asia.
-He is a fellow member of the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.
-Mr. Li had worked for Henderson Land Development Company Limited (a listed company in Hong Kong) for approximately twenty years.
+He is a Fellow of the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.
+Mr. Li has been appointed a member of the Chinese People's Political Consultative Conference Guangdong Provincial Committee on 17 January 2018 and has been subsequently appointed a standing committee member of that committee on 27 January 2018.
+Mr. Li had worked for Henderson Land Development Company Limited.
 Mr. Li is an executive director and the chief financial officer of GDH and also the chief financial officer of Guangdong Holdings.
-Guangdong Holdings and GDH are the ultimate controlling shareholder and the immediate controlling shareholder of the Company, respectively.
+He is also a director of 永順泰麥芽(中國)有限公司 (Supertime Malting Company Limited®) ("Supertime") and GDH Finance Co., Ltd ("GDH Finance").
+Supertime is a subsidiary of GDH and GDH Finance is a subsidiary of Guangdong Holdings.
+He is also an independent nonexecutive director of Shenzhen Investment Limited, Hans Energy Company Limited and China South City Holdings Limited (these three companies are listed in Hong Kong).
+Mr. Li is an advisor to the Management Accounting of the Ministry of Finance, the PRC, the chairman of the Council of the Hong Kong Chinese Orchestra Limited, a director of the China Overseas Friendship Association, the vice chairman and secretary of the Financial and Accounting Affairs Steering Committee of the Hong Kong Chinese Enterprises Association and the president of the Hong Kong Business Accountants Association.
 Mr. Li was appointed a non-executive director of GDI in May 2000.
-He acted as an executive director and the chief financial officer of GDI from July 2006 to April 2008 and was redesignated as a non-executive director of GDI in April 2008.
-GDI is a subsidiary of GDH and a listed company in Hong Kong.
-He is also a director of 永順泰麥芽(中國)有限公司 (Supertime Malting Company Limited) ("Supertime") and GDH Finance Co., Ltd ("GDH Finance").
-Supertime is a subsidiary of GDH and GDH Finance is a subsidiary of Guangdong Holdings.
-Mr. Li is also an independent non-executive director of Shenzhen Investment Limited, Hans Energy Company Limited and China South City Holdings Limited (the above three companies are listed companies in Hong Kong) and a director of Shenzhen City Airport (Group) Company Limited.
-Mr. Li is also an advisor of the Management Accounting of the Ministry of Finance, the PRC, the chairman of the Council of the Hong Kong Chinese Orchestra Limited, a director of the China Overseas Friendship Association, the vice chairman and secretary of the Financial and Accounting Affairs Steering Committee of the Hong Kong Chinese Enterprises Association, and the president of Hong Kong Business Accountants Association.
+He acted as an executive director and the chief financial officer of GDI from July 2006 to April 2008 and has been re-designated as a non-executive director of GDI since April 2008.
+Guangdong Holdings and GDH are the ultimate controlling shareholder and the immediate controlling shareholder of GDI, respectively, which in turn is the immediate controlling shareholder of the Company.
+GDI is listed in Hong Kong.

-Mr. WU Mingchang, aged 52, was appointed a Non-Executive Director of the Company in March 2016 and was then re-designated as an Executive Director of the Company in June 2016.
-Mr. Wu holds a Bachelor of Laws degree and a Master of Laws degree in International Law from Sun Yat-Sen University, the PRC, a Master's degree in Human Geography from Sun Yat-Sen University, the PRC, and a Doctor's degree in Civil and Commercial Law from the School of Law of Wuhan University, the PRC.
-Mr. Wu served as the deputy division chief, division chief and deputy director of the Guangzhou Urban Planning Bureau, the deputy chief executive of the Haizhu District Government of Guangzhou City, and the director and party secratry of the Legislative Affairs Office of Guangzhou Municipal Government.
+Mr. WU Mingchang, aged 53, was appointed a Non-Executive Director of the Company in March 2016 and has been then re-designated as an Executive Director of the Company in June 2016.

+Mr. Wu served as the deputy division chief, division chief and deputy director of the Guangzhou Urban Planning Bureau, the deputy chief executive of the Haizhu District Government of Guangzhou City, and the director and party secretary of the Legislative Affairs Office of Guangzhou Municipal Government.
 Mr. Wu is currently the general counsel of Guangdong Holdings and also an executive director and the general counsel of GDH.
-Guangdong Holdings and GDH are the ultimate controlling shareholder and the immediate controlling shareholder of the Company, respectively.
+Guangdong Holdings and GDH are the ultimate controlling shareholder and the indirect controlling shareholder of the Company, respectively.